 The former coal power station has been transformed into an outdoor sports adventure hub at Orlando Towers, and kids can go paint balling, go karting and rock climbing in the former Soweto Cooling Towers.

 As a responsible mother of two, the Soweto bungee was skipped for a safer activity of lunch.
-I’ve worked up quite an appetite after a dusty quad-bike tour of Soweto it had lifted my profound jetlag.
-Cape Town is 8 hours behind Australia and for new arrivals, feels like opposite land where day is night.
+I’ve worked up quite an appetite after a dusty quad-bike tour of Soweto, it had lifted my profound jetlag and I was awake savouring every new sight, unplaceable smells and catchy new beats.
+Cape Town is 8 hours behind Australia and for new arrivals, feels like opposite-land where day is night.
 The fact that I was in the very place of the Soweto Student uprising and the hometown of Nelson Mandela awoke all the senses.

 Quad bikes and Soweto smiles